 With Quartetto di Giovanna Marini she recorded two cd’s: Partenze for the 20th anniversary of Pier Paolo Pasolini’s death, and Laudario di Cortona with l’Ensemble Organum for Harmonia Mundi.

 In 2007 she directed the musical project for Sidi Larbi Cherkaoui’s Myth.
-She is also involved in Babel(words) and Play.
+She is also involved in Babel(words), Play and 4D.

 Patrizia Bovi perfected a teaching method for medieval chant with rapport to traditional music, holding stages in Italy and abroad and especially at Corsi di Musica Antica in Urbino and at Fondation Royaumont near Paris.
 Now she gives regular lessons of medieval singing at the new Centro studi europeo di musica medieval, Adolfo Broegg in Spello, Italy.